nkonev/blog/readme.md

 # Running on Windows without docker

-First you should install redis, postgres, Rabbit MQ, Elasticsearch and manually setup them (create database, schema user for Postgres, install web stomp plugin and create user for RabbitMQ).
+First you should install Redis, PostgreSQL, Rabbit MQ, Elasticsearch and manually setup them (create database, schema, user for PostgreSQL, install web stomp plugin and create user for RabbitMQ).

 Redis Windows x86 which works on my PC (Windows 7 x86) http://bitsandpieces.it/redis-x86-32bit-builds-for-windows